 Task Automation enables you to extend the functionality of AIMS by allowing execution batch files or programs external to the AIMS system to run when certain AIMS events occur, such as a successful password reset or account unlock.

-Unenroll is used to unenroll users from Password Station.
-Once unenrolled, the user will no longer be able to use Password Station’s features until they complete the enrollment process again.
+Unenroll is used to unenroll users from Password Management.
+Once unenrolled, the user will no longer be able to use Password Management’s features until they complete the enrollment process again.
 This does not affect the user’s domain account in any other way.

-This feature is also used to free up Password Station licenses for accounts that are in a disabled state.
+This feature is also used to free up Password Management licenses for accounts that are in a disabled state.

-Avatier Credential Providers allow the end user to access Password Station from the login screen of a workstation.
+Avatier Credential Providers allow the end user to access Password Management from the login screen of a workstation.
 Through this, users who have forgotten their workstation password can have it reset without administrative assistance.
-Change password functions can be done across all connected systems, and other Password Station functions may be utilized through the AIMS secure browser and secure directions to the Password Station module.
+Change password functions can be done across all connected systems, and other Password Management functions may be utilized through the AIMS secure browser and secure directions to the Password Management module.

-To learn more, please visit Avatier’s Password Station.
+To learn more, please visit Avatier’s Password Management.